-The Sandhurst CL is certainly something different.
+The Victory Sandhurst CL is certainly something different.
 The centrally placed lounge and spacious lounge-cum-kitchen along with plenty of storage really sets it apart from similarly priced static caravans.
 The separated bedrooms with their own washing facilities make a real change to the norm and would really appeal to those wanting a certain level of privacy when on holiday with children or friends.

 - Large, sweeping lounge with comfy seating.

 - Small, but stylish kitchen with bags of storage.

 - Integrated microwave (so often there isn’t one!)

 - Separate bathrooms.

 - Not everyone will like the split accommodation.

 Central lounge layouts are the upcoming trend in this type of static caravan design and we can see that with the Sandhurst CL, Victory will surely have a winner on their hands.